Creative Writing interview prep.

 4. Why this format + level - 1-hour drama vs half-hour vs feature vs limited; staff writer vs producer vs co-EP?

-6. How do you read the firm's slate + writers' room culture?
+6. How do you read this firm's slate + writers' room culture?

-7. What is the biggest creative challenge the firm faces over the next 12-24 months?
+7. What is the biggest creative challenge this firm faces over the next 12-24 months?

 8. Pitch me a pilot or feature you would write right now.